All Episodes

 One environmental group, the Energy Justice Network, is providing tickets on their website for people to hand out to egregious offenders of Christmas light waste.

-You know, if you you you are going to see your neighbor with a bunch of flat screen TVs, maybe more than you should have, or too big, and you're gonna call the um the pollution control police, and they'll come and they come to your house.
+You know, you are going to see your neighbor with a bunch of flat-screen TVs, maybe more than you should have or too big, and you're going to call the pollution control police, and they'll come and come to your house.

-This stuff is not without uh the realm of possibility.
+This stuff is not without the realm of possibility.

 Many of these light detractors suggest swapping out traditional Christmas lights with LED light-emitting diode strings, which can be 90% more efficient.

-LED lights are used in the five miles of lights in the Rockefeller Center's Christmas tree, and in the 32,256 lights in the New Year's Eve ball in Times Square.
+LED lights are used in the five miles of lights on the Rockefeller Center's Christmas tree and in the 32,256 lights in the New Year's Eve ball in Times Square.

 And I think it's perfect, the war on Christmas and how excited they are about it.